Gram–Schmidt process: Alternatives

 Other orthogonalization algorithms use Householder transformations or Givens rotations.
 The algorithms using Householder transformations are more stable than the stabilized Gram–Schmidt process.
 On the other hand, the Gram–Schmidt process produces the $j$th orthogonalized vector after the $j$th iteration, while orthogonalization using Householder reflections produces all the vectors only at the end.
 This makes only the Gram–Schmidt process applicable for iterative methods like the Arnoldi iteration.

 Yet another alternative is motivated by the use of Cholesky decomposition for inverting the matrix of the normal equations in linear least squares.
 Let $V$ be a full column rank matrix, whose columns need to be orthogonalized.
 The matrix $V^* V$ is Hermitian and positive definite, so it can be written as $V^* V = L L^*,$ using the Cholesky decomposition.
 The lower triangular matrix $L$ with strictly positive diagonal entries is invertible.
 Then columns of the matrix $U = V\left(L^{-1}\right)^*$ are orthonormal and span the same subspace as the columns of the original matrix $V$.
 The explicit use of the product $V^* V$ makes the algorithm unstable, especially if the product's condition number is large.
 Nevertheless, this algorithm is used in practice and implemented in some software packages because of its high efficiency and simplicity.

 In quantum mechanics there are several orthogonalization schemes with characteristics better suited for certain applications than original Gram–Schmidt.
 Nevertheless, it remains a popular and effective algorithm for even the largest electronic structure calculations.

+Run-time complexity

+Gram-Schmidt orthogonalization can be done in strongly-polynomial time.
+The run-time analysis is similar to that of Gaussian elimination.